 An active member of the American Society of Golf Course Architects (ASGCA), Straka was one of the youngest members ever elected to its Board of Governors.
-Having served as the ASGCA Education Committee Chairperson since its creation in 2012, he was honored in April 2016 with a Presidential Citation for his work in the development of meaningful professional education programs.
+Having served as the ASGCA Education Committee Chairperson since its creation in 2012 through 2018, he was honored in April 2016 with a Presidential Citation for his work in the development of meaningful professional education programs.
 He was also selected to be the ASGCA Task Force Representative on an Expert Working Group devised to coordinate input of leading industry experts with the Golf Environment Organization (GEO).
+In 2018 Straka was named to the ASGCA Executive Committee to serve a 5-year officer rotation, becoming President in 2021.

-Straka has served as a 9 year Board Member of the Ohio Turfgrass Foundation (OTF), and is slated to become the Executive Committee President in 2017 after completing his one year term as the 2016 Executive Committee Vice President.
+Straka has served as a 10-year Board Member of the Ohio Turfgrass Foundation (OTF), and as President in 2017-2018.
+He currently holds a board position on the Ohio Turfgrass Research Trust (OTRT).
 He also has been an Adjunct Professor at The Ohio State University and a judge for the Golf Digest/GCSAA Environmental Leaders in Golf Awards.

 Straka, a native of northeastern Ohio, developed and strengthened his commitment to environmental design while a student at Cornell University.
 In 1994 he earned a Bachelor of Science degree in Landscape Architecture, followed in 1995 by a Master of Professional Studies degree in Agriculture – Turfgrass Management and Environmental Golf Course Design Studies.
 His Masters work involved the development of Widow’s Walk Golf Course in Scituate, Mass., which later would be recognized as the first environmental demonstration and research golf course in the United States.